Interplay of interactions and disorder at the charge-density wave transition of two-dimensional Dirac semimetals: Model

 We will consider different forms of quenched disorder fields $V_i(\v{x})$ that arise from non-magnetic charge impurities and are expected to affect the quantum phase transition between the Dirac semimetal and CDW insulator.
 These fields couple to the fermions in the different channels of the $2\times2$ sublattice pseudospin space,

 where in addition to the three Pauli matrices we have defined the identity matrix as $\sigma^0$.
 Other forms of disorder which would break degeneracies of the other fermion flavors, e.g. spin or valley degeneracies, are not considered here.
+Note that for simplicity, we do not consider disorder that couples to the bosonic order parameter.

 $V_0$ and $V_z$ are random potentials that couple to the symmetric ($\psi_A^\dagger\psi_A + \psi_B^\dagger\psi_B$) and anti-symmetric ($\psi_A^\dagger\psi_A - \psi_B^\dagger\psi_B$) combinations of the local electron densities on the two sites in the unit cell.
 The latter combination is required as some charge impurities will affect the two sites differently and locally break the symmetry between the two sub-lattices.
 In the following, we will refer to $V_0$ as ``chemical potential disorder" since it can be viewed as spatial variations of the homogeneous chemical potential $\mu=0$, and to $V_z$ as ``random mass disorder" since it couples in the same way as the electronic mass gap generated by the condensation of the CDW order parameter.